 We value honesty, intelligence, and quality writing, amongst other things.

-Discussions here tend to be friendly, but deep, as well as thought-provoking.
+Discussions here tend to be friendly, but deep, and thought-provoking.

 How is ADISC different from most diaper sites?

 ADISC.org does not allow "adult" content.
-We are actually PG-13.
+Our content is actually PG-13.

-ADISC.org only allow adults (ages 18 and up) to join.
+ADISC.org only allows adults (ages 18 and up) to join.

 ADISC.org is a support community.